hk151109/PRODIGY_ML_03/Readme.md

 - `image`: Image number
 - `category`: Predicted category ("cat" or "dog")

-## Performance Metrics
-- Accuracy: To be determined based on your specific dataset
-- Recommended: Add confusion matrix and classification report

-## Troubleshooting
-- Ensure all dependencies are installed
-- Check image file formats (jpg recommended)
-- Verify image paths in the script

-## Contributing
-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## License
 MIT License - see LICENSE file for details

-## Acknowledgments
-- Dataset: Kaggle Dogs vs Cats Competition
-- Libraries: OpenCV, NumPy, Scikit-learn, Pandas